je-marco/Salifort-Motors-Employee-Retention/README.md

 ## Business Understanding
 The HR department at Salifort Motors wants to take some initiatives to improve employee satisfaction levels at the company and answer the question: **"What's likely to make the employee leave the company?"**

 They surveyed a sample of employees, but now they don't know what to do with the collected data.
-As a data professional, HR asked for help with the following goals in mind:
+HR asked for help with the following goals in mind:
 1. Analyze the data
 2. Build a model that predicts whether or not an employee will leave the company
 3. Provide data-driven suggestions to improve employee retention